-- Like dogs, Arctic fox also has an evaporative cooling mechanism in its nose, which keeps their brain cool during the periods of higher activity and summer.
+- Like dogs, the Arctic fox also has an evaporative cooling mechanism in its nose, which keeps its brain cool during periods of higher activity and summer.

-- Arctic foxes have the ability to regulate their body temperature through a countercurrent heat exchange system in the blood of their limbs.
+- Arctic foxes can regulate their body temperature through a countercurrent heat exchange system in the blood of their limbs.
 They can constantly stand above the tissue freezing surface (-1℃) without losing mobility or feeling pain.
-They do so on the basis of their ability to increase vasodilation and blood flow to the pad surface, as only their pads have direct contact with the snow, not entire feet.
+They do so based on their ability to increase vasodilation and blood flow to the pad surface, as only their pads have direct contact with the snow, not entire feet.
 They can selectively constrict blood vessels in the center of their feet pads, which minimize heat loss and conserve energy.